octopoulos/tcecgui/README.md

 Credits
 -------

+TCEC GUI completely rewritten by octopoulos in Apr-May 2020.

-The TCEC GUI is based on the work by Ben Reese and Arun Sathyamurthy, forked from the [github.com/coolchess123/tceccutechess](https://github.com/coolchess123/tceccutechess) repository.
+Old version of the TCEC GUI is based on the work by Ben Reese and Arun Sathyamurthy, forked from the [github.com/coolchess123/tceccutechess](https://github.com/coolchess123/tceccutechess) repository.
 The original software was provided with the [ISC](https://www.isc.org/licenses/) and